US foreign aid freeze sends shock waves around the world – DW – 01/31/2025

 "Today was the first time in years that there was nobody in the drop-in clinics," Ntesang said.
 "So there's a real health danger to them not being able to access treatment.
 Essentially, it's a death sentence."

-She told DW that LEGABIBO had written to the Botswana Ministry of Health and asked not only for solidarity, but also for the provision of emergency funds.
+She told DW that LEGABIBO had written to the Botswana Health Ministry and asked not only for solidarity, but also for the provision of emergency funds.

 'New opportunities for China'